Orthopedic Surgery located in Lower Manhattan, New York, NY & Flushing, NY

 Orthobiologics therapy helps injuries heal faster and may reduce the need for surgery.
-Orthopedic surgeon Neil Mulchandani, MD, provides these growth factor injections at City Orthopedics in Chinatown, New York City.
-To find out if orthobiologics is right for you, call the clinic or book an appointment online today.
+Orthopedic surgeon Neil Mulchandani, MD, provides these growth factor injections at City Orthopedics in Flushing and Chinatown, New York City.
+To find out if orthobiologics is right for you, call the clinic nearest you or book an appointment online today.

 Orthobiologics are made from substances that naturally occur in your body.
 They promote healing of injured muscles, joints, ligaments, and tendons when injected or surgically placed at the site of your injury.
 Some of the most common forms of orthobiologics include:

 - Growth factors